rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SapHanaSystemRestoreConfigInput.md

 Input config for SAP HANA system storage restore.

 - snapshotId: System.String
   - Required.
+Supported in v9.1+
       ID of the snapshot to restore.